Chenglin Hong, PhD

 Assistant Professor

-Dr. Hong earned his Ph.D. from the University of California, Los Angeles (UCLA), and his MSW and MPH from the University of Washington (Seattle).
-He also received comprehensive training in HIV and Implementation Science at the Mid-Atlantic CFAR Consortium (MACC+) Implementation Science Hub at Johns Hopkins University.
-Currently, he is a visiting scholar with the HIV Implementation Science Coordination Initiative at Northwestern University.
+Dr. Hong earned his Ph.D. in Social Welfare from the University of California, Los Angeles (UCLA), and holds dual master’s degrees in Social Work (MSW) and Public Health (MPH) from the University of Washington (Seattle).
+He received specialized training in HIV and Implementation Science through the Mid-Atlantic CFAR Consortium (MACC+) Implementation Science Hub at Johns Hopkins University and completed a visiting scholar program with the HIV Implementation Science Coordination Initiative at Northwestern University.

 Chenglin Hong picture